Object Initialization with Slot Dependencies

 (a (make-instance 'sub3)) => error

-is not passed as an initarg for which the before method is
+because C is not passed as an initarg for which the before method

-unprepared.
-At this point one can say screw initforms and use
+is unprepared.
+At this point, one can say screw initforms and use

-C early which handles both initforms and initargs fine:
+initialize C early, which handles both initforms and initargs

 (defclass sub4 (super)